ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 More detail can be found at [here](https://github.com/ROCm/rocm_smi_lib/tree/rocm-5.2.3/python_smi_tools).

-### Hipify
+### HIPIFY

-Is a CUDA to HIP source translator tool that can allow CUDA source code to be translated into HIP source code easing the transition between the two hardware targets.
+HIPIFY is a CUDA to HIP source translator tool that can allow CUDA source code to be translated into HIP source code easing the transition between the two hardware targets.

-The tool is avalible on ARCHER2 by loading the `rocm` module.
+The tool is available on ARCHER2 by loading the `rocm` module.

-The github repository for HIPify can be found [here](https://github.com/ROCm/HIPIFY).
+The github repository for HIPIFY can be found [here](https://github.com/ROCm/HIPIFY).

-The documentation for hipfiy is found [here](https://rocm.docs.amd.com/projects/HIPIFY/en/docs-5.2.3/index.html).
+The documentation for HIPIFY is found [here](https://rocm.docs.amd.com/projects/HIPIFY/en/docs-5.2.3/index.html).

 ## Notes and useful links